mcmahog1/ReadMe_Imputation/README.md

 The command line will now be visible which looks like: [username@newblue3 ~]$

-Finally, run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00
+Finally, run the following command to access a compute node: qsub ‐I ‐q teaching ‐l nodes=1:ppn=1, walltime=02:00:00.
+This will give you access to the unix command line.

 #Data